-These quick and easy baked donuts are downright delicious.
-With pops of fresh, sweet, fruity raspberries; specks of smooth vanilla and a creamy, rich white chocolate glaze these donuts are the reason to get out of bed!
+These quick and easy Raspberry Vanilla Baked Donuts are downright delicious.
+With pops of fresh, sweet, fruity raspberries; specks of smooth vanilla and a creamy, rich white chocolate glaze these donuts are a perfect sweet treat and the reason to get out of bed!
 Hi friends!
 How was your weekend?

 If you are a mom, how was your Mother’s day?
 Did someone make you breakfast in bed?
 Or maybe you received something homemade and sentimental.
 Do tell, I love heartwarming gifts.